Micro inverters & DC Optimisers - Updated January 2024

 Was it worth the additional investment in micros/optimisers?

-Did you use that extra power in your house or did it get exported?
+use that extra power in your house or did it get exported?

 With feed in tariffs either at, or heading to zero soon, you certainly don't want to export that hard-earned solar power.